-- Decide your role Check out the roles at warwicksu.com/elections, speak to friends, the current officers, or the SU Democracy staff to see which one is right for you! - Nominate yourself Follow the online instructions to nominate yourself before the deadline of 12pm Noon on 8th February 2022. - 3.
-Gain the knowledge - Read the Candidate Guide and find out about the rules, timeline and advice. - 4.
-Write your manifesto Who are you, why are you running, and what will you do if elected?
-Remember to upload your manifesto by 12pm on 16th February!
-Manifesto advice below. - Plan your campaign Are you going to run a digital campaign, or hand out information and run marketing stunts?
-Please note: those nominated for Full-Time Officer Positions are eligible to receive a reimbursed campaign budget of £50.00, and those nominating themselves for Part-Time Officer positions are eligible for a reimbursed campaign budget of £35.00 this Spring Elections - 6.
-Prepare to Launch - organize your term and get any assignments done in advance, don't forget to rest before the big week!
+- 1. Decide your role - Check out the roles at warwicksu.com/elections, speak to friends, the current officers, or the SU staff to see which one is right for you! - Nominate yourself & submit manifesto Follow the online instructions to nominate & submit your manifesto before the deadline on the 7th February 2023. - Gain the knowledge Find out about the rules, timeline and advice on the su website here Rules & Guidance (warwicksu.com) and below.
+Attend the COMPULSORY Candidate Briefing event at 5pm on the 7th February 2023 in Kevin Gately! - Write your manifesto Who are you, why are you running, and what will you do if elected?
+Remember to upload your manifesto by 5pm on the 7th February!
+Manifesto advice can be found below and further details here Manifesto Guide (warwicksu.com). - 5.
+Plan your campaign Attend one of our training sessions on how to run an effective campaign!
+Please note: those nominated for Full-Time Officer Positions are eligible to receive a reimbursed campaign budget of £50.00, and those nominating themselves for Part-Time Officer positions are eligible for a reimbursed campaign budget of £35.00 this Spring Elections